 NetTutor is an online tutoring service that students can access 24/7.
 Students can get live, one-on-one help with specific homework questions and submit drafted writing assignments for feedback.
 As with in-person tutoring services accessed through the USM Learning Commons, NetTutor tutors will not do the work for students.
 They are available to help students understand how to approach certain types of homework problems and employ better academic writing practices.

-Students can access NetTutor through their Blackboard account.
+Students can access NetTutor through their Brightspace account.